CodeMaverick-143/Sukodu/README.md

 # Sudoku Game

 This is a simple interactive Sudoku game built with HTML, CSS, and JavaScript.
 It features a dynamically generated 9x9 Sudoku grid and provides functionality to solve the puzzle using a backtracking algorithm, as well as reset the grid.
-The design is enhanced using Tailwind CSS for modern UI styling and smooth animations.
+The design is enhanced using Tailwind CSS for modern UI styling and smooth animations......

 ## Features